-Where the Foundation allows an individual to start work in a regulated activity before the DBS certificate is available, the Foundation will ensure that the individual is supervised and that all other checks, including a barred list check and a risk assessment, have been completed.
+Where the Foundation allows an individual to start work (but without confirming the appointment) in a regulated activity before the DBS certificate is available, the Foundation will ensure that appropriate safeguards are in place (e.g. the individual is supervised) and that all other checks, including a barred list check and a risk assessment, have been satisfactorily completed.

-19. The Single Central Register (SCR)
+19. The Single Central Record (SCR)